dkackman/DynamicRestProxy/src/docfx/articles/getting-started.md

 ### Authentication and authorization

-For services that require authentication and authorization, the defaults type can also be used to manage passing auth data.
+For services that require authentication and authorization, the `DynamicRestClientDefaults` type can also be used to pass auth data.

     var defaults = new DynamicRestClientDefaults()
     {